atyryshkina/algorithm-performance-analysis/README.md

 ## Manipulate Data

 use csv_file_manipulation.ipynb for suggestions on how to view and manipulate csv data with python.
-You might want to inspect parameters, delete parameters, combine parameters, etc.
+You might want to inspect parameters, delete parameters, combine parameters, or do some other preprocessing before moving on to analysis

 ## Feature Importances with Random Forests